Community-Engaged Learning

 I’ve got an internship!
 Can I receive CEL credit?

 The OCEL aims to build long-term and asset-based community partnerships based in Poughkeepsie and the Hudson Valley.
-We aim to center critical community engaged learning in our pedagogy and community voice within our partnerships.
+We aim to center critical community-engaged learning in our pedagogy and community voice within our partnerships.
 We work collaboratively with students, faculty, and community partners to facilitate credit-bearing community-based (CEL) experiences that complement students’ academic journey.
 The OCEL hopes that CEL experiences will help students deepen their self-awareness, make real-world connections outside of the classroom, sharpen their critical analysis skills of the root causes of social injustices, and develop knowledge, tools, and agency to create a more just world.

 CEL projects and experiences are varied but include these criteria: